name-is-cipher/name-is-cipher/README.md

 Hi, I’m Aravind Swami, a.k.a name-is-cipher

 Before you start to know me, there are few things you might wanna know first.

-- I always learn from mistakes of others who take my advice.
-So my advice is, dont take any advice from me.
+- I always learn from the mistakes of others who take my advice.
+So my advice is, don't take any advice from me.
-- And there are two Rules in team:
+- And there are two Rules in my team:
    1. I'm is always right.
    2. If you feel I'm wrong, see rule no. i.